 In a covenant-lite loan, there is typically a single financial covenant tested on senior secured net leverage that benefits only the lenders under the revolving credit facility, with no financial maintenance covenant for the term lenders.
 The covenant is almost always a "springing" covenant, i.e., tested only if the revolver is drawn at the end of a fiscal quarter in an amount that exceeds a specified percentage of the revolving facility commitments (usually 35-40%), with the covenant levels often set at a constant level (with no step downs) and with significant earnings before interest, taxes, depreciation and amortisation ("EBITDA") "cushion" or "headroom".
-The cushion is typically set with 30-40% headroom from the adjusted financing EBITDA included in the base case model and sets the debt level assuming either that the revolver is drawn at a set level (or sometimes fully drawn); moreover, the closing date levels used for these calculations may be set "gross", i.e., assuming that there is no cash on the balance sheet to net against the debt.
-The type of drawings included in the calculation of the trigger have also narrowed to exclude all ancillary facilities and letters of credit, amounts used to fund fees, costs, expenses, flex original issue discount ("OID") and, in some instances, (sometimes subject to caps) amounts drawn on closing for working capital or general corporate purposes and/or to fund acquisitions and capital expenditures.
-It has also become increasingly common for cash and cash equivalent investments to be deducted from the amount of revolving facility commitments that are drawn at the relevant testing date (with cash, unlike in a Loan Market Association ("LMA")-based credit agreement, not being defined).
+The cushion is typically set with 30-40% headroom from the adjusted financing EBITDA included in the base case model and sets the debt level assuming the revolver is drawn to a specified level (or sometimes fully drawn) and assumes that there is no cash on the balance sheet to net against the debt (i.e. set on a gross basis).
+The drawings included in the calculation of the test condition have narrowed to exclude all ancillary facilities and letters of credit, amounts used to fund fees, costs, expenses, flex original issue discount ("OID"), amounts drawn on closing and, in some instances, (sometimes subject to caps) amounts drawn for working capital or general corporate purposes and/or to fund acquisitions and capital expenditures.
+It has also become increasingly common for cash and cash equivalent investments to be deducted from the amount of revolving facility commitments that are drawn at the relevant testing date in determining whether the test condition is met (with cash, unlike in a Loan Market Association ("LMA")-based credit agreement, not being subject to any qualitative controls).
 The covenant is often subject to a holiday and is therefore only tested at the end of the third or fourth complete quarter after the closing date if the test condition is met.